M-E-Rademaker/personal-website/content/about/main/index.md

   Happiness in this case is not meant in a hedonistic sense.
-I don't consider happiness to be a state of saturation where one would not want to move, learn or continue to grow ([yes Einstein](https://www.wordsandquotes.com/text/happy-as-a-pig-albert-einstein), I disagree!)
+I don't consider happiness to be a state of saturation where one would not want to move, learn or continue to grow ([yes Einstein](https://www.wordsandquotes.com/text/happy-as-a-pig-albert-einstein), I disagree!).
 In fact, I don't even consider happiness as something to be reached but rather as an ingredient inherent in virtually anything I do or sense.
 Consequently, there are possibly infinitely many life trajectories that can be considered optimal - at least as long as one doesn't limit the space of possible sources of happiness for no good reason.
   Isn't that highly encouraging?
-I do believe so.
-Indeed, it is the main the reasons why I would describe myself as genuinely optimistic!
+I do believe so!
+Indeed, it is the main reason why I would describe myself as genuinely optimistic!

-  Apart from all the people I meet in my life - my family, my wonderful wife and my daughter - one of my biggest sources of happiness has been the act of learning and growing.
+  Apart from all the people I met in my life -- my family, my wonderful wife and my daughter -- one of my biggest sources of happiness has been the act of learning and growing.
 It's surprisingly difficult to explain why, but I guess it may not even be necessary to fully understand it.
 I'd even say that, for me, learning, updating, growing **is** the "meaning of life" even without some